FAQs: Recording consent

 How long does it take for profile changes to take effect?

-How do I know which profile affects a call?
+How do I know which profile is applied to a call?

-The consent profile affects all calls owned by the Gong user assigned the profile.
+The consent profile for the Gong user who owns the call is applied to the call.
 Find out how Gong identifies the call owner.

 How do I assign a consent profile?